-Wayne et al. (2002) grew common ragweed plants from seed in controlled-environment glasshouses maintained at ambient (350 ppm) and enriched (700 ppm) atmospheric CO2 concentrations for 84 days, after which they sampled the pollen from the central plants of each stand, assessed its characteristics, and then harvested all mature seeds and above-ground shoot material.
+Wayne et al. (2002) grew common ragweed plants from seed in controlled-environment glasshouses maintained at ambient (350 ppm) and enriched (700 ppm) atmospheric CO2 concentrations for 84 days, after which they sampled the pollen from the central plants of each stand, assessed the pollen's characteristics, and then harvested all mature seeds and above-ground shoot material.
 This work revealed, in their words, that "stand-level pollen production was 61% higher in elevated versus ambient CO2 environments," and that "CO2-induced growth stimulation of stand shoot biomass was similar to that of total pollen production."
-Although the researchers admitted it would be "challenging to accurately predict the future threat to public health caused by CO2-stimulated pollen production," since "it is likely that plant pollen production will also be influenced by factors expected to change in concert with CO2, including temperature, precipitation, and atmospheric pollutants," they nevertheless suggested that "the incidence of hay fever and related respiratory diseases may increase in the future."
+Although the researchers admitted it would be "challenging to accurately predict the future threat to public health caused by CO2-stimulated pollen production" -- since they say "it is likely that plant pollen production will also be influenced by factors expected to change in concert with CO2, including temperature, precipitation, and atmospheric pollutants," -- they nevertheless suggested that "the incidence of hay fever and related respiratory diseases may increase in the future."

-A further demonstration of the tenuousness of the suggestion of Wayne et al. - i.e., that "the incidence of hay fever and related respiratory diseases may increase in the future," due to the near-universal growth-promoting effects of atmospheric CO2 enrichment - is provided by Rogers et al. (2006), who collected and vernalized ragweed seeds by sowing them in containers kept in a refrigerator maintained at 4°C, after which they transferred one third of the seeded containers at 15-day intervals to glasshouse modules maintained at atmospheric CO2 concentrations of either 380 or 700 ppm, where the seeds were allowed to germinate (also at 15-day intervals, with the middle germination date approximating that of plants currently growing naturally in the vicinity of where the seeds were collected), and where they remained under well-watered and fertilized conditions until they senesced and were harvested, at which time assessments of plant and allergenic pollen biomass were made.
+A further demonstration of the tenuousness of the suggestion of Wayne et al. -- i.e., that "the incidence of hay fever and related respiratory diseases may increase in the future," due to the near-universal growth-promoting effects of atmospheric CO2 enrichment -- is provided by Rogers et al. (2006), who collected and vernalized ragweed seeds by sowing them in containers kept in a refrigerator maintained at 4°C, after which they transferred one third of the seeded containers at 15-day intervals to glasshouse modules maintained at atmospheric CO2 concentrations of either 380 or 700 ppm, where the seeds were allowed to germinate (also at 15-day intervals, with the middle germination date approximating that of plants currently growing naturally in the vicinity of where the seeds were collected), and where they remained under well-watered and fertilized conditions until they senesced and were harvested, at which time assessments of plant and allergenic pollen biomass were made.

 As best we can determine from the graphical representations of Rogers et al.'s data, the end-of-season CO2-induced increase in aboveground plant biomass was about 16% for the date of emergence typical of the present, while the corresponding increase in pollen production was about 32%.
 However, for the 15-day earlier date of emergence, which was chosen to represent "anticipated advances of spring several decades into the future," based upon projected rates of future global warming, the end-of-season CO2-induced change in aboveground plant biomass was only about +3%, while the end-of-season CO2-induced change in pollen production was actually a negative 3%.
 The most meaningful way of viewing the results, therefore, is to determine the change in pollen production that would occur in going from today's atmospheric CO2 concentration and date-of-onset of spring (380 ppm, middle date of germination) to the elevated CO2 concentration and earlier date-of-onset of biological spring (700 ppm, 15-day earlier date of germination); and when this is done, the production of allergenic pollen is seen to rise by a less-than-whopping 1-2%, which is obviously totally insignificant.

 Turning our attention to some other noxious plants, Caporn et al. (1999) studied bracken, a weed that poses a potential threat to human health in the United Kingdom and other regions.
-Specimens of this plant were grown for 19 months in controlled environment chambers maintained at atmospheric CO2 concentrations of 370 and 570 ppm and normal and high levels of fertilization; and by so doing, it was learned that the elevated CO2 consistently increased rates of net photosynthesis in bracken by some 30 to 70%, depending upon soil fertility and time of year.
+Specimens of this plant were grown for 19 months in controlled-environment chambers maintained at atmospheric CO2 concentrations of 370 and 570 ppm and normal and high levels of fertilization; and by so doing, it was learned that the elevated CO2 consistently increased rates of net photosynthesis in bracken by some 30 to 70%, depending upon soil fertility and time of year.
 However, the elevated CO2 did not increase total plant dry mass nor the dry mass of any plant organs, including rhizomes, roots, and fronds.
 In fact, the only significant effect of the elevated CO2 on bracken growth was observed in the normal nutrient regime, where elevated CO2 actually reduced the area of bracken fronds.

 Matros et al. (2006) grew tobacco plants in pots filled with quartz sand placed in controlled-climate chambers maintained at either 350 or 1000 ppm CO2 for a period of eight weeks, where they were irrigated daily with a complete nutrient solution containing either 5 or 8 mM NH4NO3.
 In addition, some of the plants in each treatment were mechanically infected with potato virus Y (PVY) when they were six weeks old.
 At the end of the study, the researchers reported that the plants grown at elevated CO2 and 5 mM NH4NO3 "showed a marked and significant decrease in content of nicotine in leaves as well as in roots," while at 8 mM NH4NO3 the same was found to be true of upper leaves but not of lower leaves and roots.
-With respect to the PVY part of the study, they found that the plants grown at high CO2 "showed a markedly decreased spread of virus."
+In addition, with respect to the PVY part of the study, they found that the plants grown at high CO2 "showed a markedly decreased spread of virus."

-Keeping the story simple, Matros et al. thus reported that "tobacco plants grown under elevated CO2 show a slight decrease of nicotine contents," and that "elevated CO2 resulted in reduced spread of PVY."
+Keeping the story simple, Matros et al. reported that "tobacco plants grown under elevated CO2 show a slight decrease of nicotine contents," and that "elevated CO2 resulted in reduced spread of PVY."
 Both of these impacts would likely be considered beneficial by most people, as potato virus Y is an economically important virus that infects many crops and ornamental plants throughout the world, while nicotine is nearly universally acknowledged to have significant negative impacts on human health (Topliss et al., 2002).

 References